 To maximise sustainable profit embracing the whole farm system through:

-- without increasing the farm's total environmental footprint
+- optimising productivity for profitability without increasing the farm's total environmental footprint

-- while operating within definable and acceptable animal welfare targets, and
+- operating within definable and acceptable animal welfare targets, and

 - remaining relevant to Canterbury [and South Island] dairy farmers by demonstrating practices achievable by leading and progressive farmers.